teaching resource

 Years: 1 - 2

-Use this hands-on teaching resource when introducing your students to statements, questions, commands and exclamations.
+Use this hands-on teaching resource to introduce your students to statements, questions, commands, and exclamations.
 It would make a perfect addition to literacy rotations!

 To prepare the resource, print on thick card (for increased durability) and cut accordingly.